ErillLab/ViPhy/README.md

 - "working_folder": Path for the directory in which all the other files are located.
 - "output_folder": Folder in which the outgoing files will be located.
 - "genome_accessions": List of lists that contains the identifier of the files you want to download from Genbank database.
+- "e_value": Number of expected hits of similar score that could be found just by chance